aholachek/github-actions-examples/README.md

 ![example of commit message](./commit-message.png)
 5. Once the tests pass, merge the pr into master
 6. Navigate to the workflow actions tag to see the release + backmerge into staging and edge in progress.
+7. Confirm that edge, staging and master all have the new release commmit.

 ## Helpful resources